ANALYSIS-Turkey's incursion in Syria may leave its own economy wounded

 Republican Senator Lindsey Graham, usually a strong defender of Donald Trump, on Wednesday joined a Democratic colleague to unveil a framework for sanctions, making good on his criticism of the president's decision to withdraw U.S. troops.

-Graham's proposal would target the assets of Erdogan and other top officials, impose visa restrictions, and sanction anyone who conducted military transactions with Turkey or supported energy production.
+Graham's proposal would target the assets of Turkish President Tayyip Erdogan and other top officials, impose visa restrictions, and sanction anyone who conducted military transactions with Turkey or supported energy production.

-Turkey may face broader sanctions too under the Graham plan over its purchase this year of Russian S-400 missile defences despite Washignton's strong objections.
+Turkey may face broader sanctions too under the Graham plan over its purchase this year of Russian S-400 missile defences despite Washington's strong objections.

 FRAGILE